SpongePowered/SpongeDocs/source/plugin/items/creating.rst

 That's it. you now have a fully enchanted, unbreakable and beautifully named sword which you can spawn or give to players.
 The sword goes by the name "SUPERMEGAAWESOME Diamond Sword".

-If you're still unsure how the complete example looks, this is for you:
+If you're still unsure how the complete example looks, here's the final result:

 .. code-block:: java